michaelsinghurse/sales-tax-search/README.md

 JavaScript code prevents the browser from taking its default action of follwing the link.
-If this were allowed to occur, there would be the same two round trips to the server as illustrated in the case of the user entering a url (discussed above), and including a full page load of the "index" page.
-Instead, JavaScript code sends an AJAX request for the view referenced in the anchor element's `href` property, and inserts the returned hmtl into the `main` element.
+If this were allowed to occur, there would be the same two round trips to the server as illustrated in the case of the user entering a url (discussed above) and a full page load of the "index" page.
+Instead, JavaScript code sends an AJAX request for the view referenced in the anchor element's `href` property, and inserts the returned HTML into the `main` element.
 There is not a page reload and only one trip across the network.

 If nothing more were done at this point, however, the user's back and forward navigation buttons would not work as expected.
-Because the browser's default action was prevented, the session history is not updated and the browser acts as if the page was never changed.
+Because the browser's default action was prevented, the session history was not updated and the browser acts as if the page was never changed.
 In order to simulate a true page change, I used the [History API](https://developer.mozilla.org/en-US/docs/Web/API/History) to add the new url to the history stack via the `history.pushState` method.